 5) Communicate with your partner.
 Do not confront your partner.
 It is important not to be hostile, or else they will not be receptive to anything you have to say, and then the entire conversation will have no hope of being productive.

-First, it may be helpful to pick an article or compile some resources to share with your partner (it might be helpful to include something like this, but look for other things, too).
+First, it may be helpful to pick an article or compile some resources to share with your partner.
 Bring what you’ve selected to the table with them or send them some links as in an email.
 Then be prepared to have a discussion about their thoughts.
 What do they think?
 Have they heard of this before?
 How do they feel about it?

 Regardless of whether your partner ever decides to adopt the label for themselves, they may react in one of two ways: 1) cautiously/positively, in a way that is accepting of asexuality as a valid sexual orientation that deserves support, or 2) critically/negatively, with a dismissive or scornful response that raises allegations you should already be familiar with — claiming (or asking whether) asexuality is a mental disorder, an attempt to “look special”, simply a choice and not a real orientation, etc. If their reaction falls into the latter category, it is important that you redirect them to the correct information and properly defend the validity of asexuality as an orientation.
 This is for two reasons: 1) because they could be an allosexual who might go on to harm an asexual person with their prejudiced attitudes, and 2) because they might be an asexual person who needs your help overcoming internalized anti-asexual beliefs.
 It’s your responsibility to communicate your disagreement in either case.
 Be confident but gentle.